A Little Bit About Us

 I am happy to say I found my calling here at The Milk Bank, where I can help support a population of Moms and Babies, who without a doubt will receive the unique gift of Mothers milk.

 After my daughter was born in 2010, she spent a month in the hospital for brain surgery.
 During that time, the only thing that I could think to do was to breastfeed.
 It wasn’t easy in the beginning.
 She was taken to a separate hospital just a few hours after birth, while I was recovering from a C-section.
 I had just a couple hours with her immediately after birth where we did skin to skin and she did latch and begin to nurse but it wasn’t for very long.
 I pretty much began my breastfeeding journey using a pump in a hospital miles away from my baby, just as many of our donors do.
 However, in my mind, since I couldn’t go through the surgery for her, I knew that I was giving her the best chance I could at getting through the surgery as a healthy baby girl.
 She made it through just fine and my husband and I realized the benefits that breastfeeding offered our daughter.
 I was able to use my knowledge of food service standards, and my love and passion of breastfeeding to start working at The Milk Bank.
-Since then, I have also had a healthy little boy who was lucky enough to come to work with me at The Milk Bank every day until he was six months old.
+Since then, I have had two healthy little boys who were lucky enough to come to work with me at The Milk Bank every day until they were six months old.
 The opportunity to continue our uninterrupted breastfeeding journey for that long, and be a working mom was the best of both worlds.
-The support during my pregnancy and breastfeeding journey with him has been amazing!
-I have loved working at The Milk Bank for the last 3 years and I look forward to growing with the organization.
+The support during my pregnancies and breastfeeding journeys with them has been amazing!
+I have loved working at The Milk Bank for the last 7 years and I look forward to growing with the organization.